dbrumley/binary-editing-for-fuzzing/methodology/methodology-part-one.md

 In a normal program execution, we use discrete values, referred to as concrete values. `1`, `37`, and `0xaabbccdd` are all concrete values.
 Symbolic execution allows us to replace discrete values with, "Symbolic values," or values without a concrete value.
 A symbolic value has no real value on its own.
 We can think of it as a placeholder value that means, "There is some value here, but we don't know what it is yet."

-In addition to introducting symbolic values, symbolic execution also builds up path constraints.
+In addition to introducing symbolic values, symbolic execution also builds up path constraints.
 Path constraints are a set of expressions, equalities and inequalities, that are true for a path in the program. `A == 10`, `A + B < 20` and `(A & 0xff) + B > 0x100` are all examples of constraints we may find in the path constraints of a symbolic execution engine.

 We need to track all of our program's variables, some of which may be symbolic, and our path constraints, together as we symbolically execute our program.
 We will refer to the collection of these items as, "Symbolic State."